The Thirty First

 - All competitors must bring their own cup for accessing hot and cold drinks at aid stations.

-- Unsupported competitors must carry the provided maps, at all times, in order to pin-point their location should our transport need to collect them upon retirement.
+- All competitors must carry the provided maps, at all times, in order to pin-point their location should their crew or our transport (in the case of Unsupporteds) need to collect them upon retirement.

 - Buddy runners (someone who runs with the competitor) must be on foot.
 They must not run in front of their runner, always beside or behind.
 If in front they will be regarded as pacers and pacing is not permitted in this event.
-Competitors may have only one buddy runner at a time and then only from the 65 mile meeting point at Bridge 55, Stoke Bruerne Bottom Lock.
+Competitors may have only one buddy runner at a time and then only from the 71.4 mile meeting point at Cosgrove Village Hall.
 Buddy runners must not carry any food, water or other supplies for their runner, i.e. muling is not permitted in this event.
 Buddies must depart aid stations at the same time as their runner.

 - Walking poles are not allowed at this event for runners or buddies.